 Atop this direct mail is opened less and less each year, down to about 10-25% now depending on industry, with an open rate of 3-5%.
 And many email marketing campaigns end up in spam folders, with an average of about 57% in 2017.

-The best marketers are well aware of this, and have been steadily shifting their outbound marketing strategies and budgets to inbound marketing strategies over the last decade.
+The best marketers are well aware of this, and have been steadily shifting their outbound marketing strategies and budgets to inbound marketing strategies such as content marketing over the last decade.
+Enter the battle: inbound vs. outbound marketing.

 What is Outbound Marketing?